conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-This variable contains a list of directories that contain runtime libraries (like DLLs) from all dependencies in the host context..
+This variable contains a list of directories that contain runtime libraries (like DLLs) from all dependencies in the host context.
 This is intended to be used when relying on CMake functionality to collect shared libraries to create a relocatable bundle, as per the example below.